agohorel/portfolio-v2/about/about-1.md

 bio: "Hi, my name is Alex Gohorel.
 I'm a full stack software engineer specializing in all things Javascript.
 I love building beautiful things that go fast.
-My background is in design and music production, and I'm passionate about exploring the intersection of aesthetics and engineering.\\n   I value high quality design, performance, UX, and believe strongly in open-source technology and the free and open internet. "
+My background is in design and music production, and I'm passionate about exploring the intersection of aesthetics and engineering.
+I value high quality design, performance, UX, and believe strongly in open-source technology and the free and open internet. "
 portrait: /assets/portrait.png
 skills: